 Researchers at the American Institute of Physics have used the clear-sky irradiance model developed by the National Renewable Energy Laboratory to measure the degradation rates of solar panels at a testing field in Germany over five years.
 The scientists say the model, when combined with real-world data, offers an efficient tool to evaluate the aging of PV technology.

 Only Indian manufacturers are eligible to bid for supply of 4.5W, 4.6W and 4.67W multicrystalline silicon solar cells.
 Quantities to be supplied are 500,000, 500,000 and 300,000, respectively.
 Bidding closes on January 6.

 The government’s KUSUM scheme helps farmers install standalone solar pumps with a capacity of up to 7.5 hp.
 There is also support to make grid connected pumps of the same size solar powered.
 A PV capacity of up to twice the pump capacity in kW is allowed under the scheme.

 The NYSE-listed developer will set up a 500 MW cell and module production line as its manufacturing commitment under the SECI tender.
 The tender aimed to secure 2 GW of new annual manufacturing capacity by offering 7 GW of power project permits.
 Azure has an agreement with an Indian solar panel manufacturer to jointly establish the new production facilities with the developer holding a majority stake in the enterprise.

-Bids are invited for supply of cells using 5 busbars, providing an efficiency of minimum 18.8%.
-The quantity to be supplied is 500,000.
-Bidding closes on October 15.
+Bids are invited for supply of 5-busbar cells with an efficiency of minimum 19.4%.
+A total of one million quantities are to be supplied.
+Bidding closes on December 26.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.